meatnordrink/uplift-blog/_posts/2020-02-07-selecting-the-right-therapist.md

 If all else fails, you can always ask your questions on the first visit—and if you don't like the answers, be prepared to find another therapist.

-You may have to wait awhile before a therapist you're interested in has an opening (up to a couple months, if they're popular).
+You may have to wait a while before a therapist you're interested in has an opening (up to a couple months, if they're popular).
 It’s entirely appropriate to schedule first appointments with several therapists so you don’t have to start the process all over again if your first therapist isn’t a good match.
 Once you've found someone you like, you can cancel the other appointments.

 Here are some important questions to ask.
   - **What their general philosophy and approach is.** Just hearing the therapist talk about how they approach their work can help you get a feel for whether you're comfortable with them or not.